fivetran/dbt_zuora/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage Zuora data from [Fivetran's connector](https://fivetran.com/docs/applications/zuora) in the format described by [this ERD](https://fivetran.com/docs/applications/zuora#schemainformation) and builds off the output of our [Zuora source package](https://github.com/fivetran/dbt_zuora_source).
+- Produces modeled tables that leverage Zuora data from [Fivetran's connector](https://fivetran.com/docs/applications/zuora) in the format described by [this ERD](https://fivetran.com/docs/applications/zuora#schemainformation).

 - Enables you to better understand your Zuora data.
 The package achieves this by performing the following:
     - Enhancing the balance transaction entries with useful fields from related tables